 AF:

-- Supports direct subscription via the user plane to the UPF Event Exposure service for QoS Monitoring of a UE’s PDU Session,
+- Supports direct subscription via N6 to the UPF Event Exposure service for QoS Monitoring of a UE’s PDU Session,

 - Supports proper security mechanism, e.g. providing an authorization token in the subscription request.

 - Supports “PSA UPF change” via receiving relevant notification(s) and unsubscribing from the old PSA UPF and subscribing to the new PSA UPF.